 Step 3: The Digital Lens is Polished.

 The process of polishing is to smooth out the diamond cutting marks that were left during surfacing.
 The polishing process removes 10's of thousands of an inch, or 0.0001 of an inch, to create an extremely smooth surface.
 This is where things get interesting.
-Even though the lens has been surfaced, the optical properties on the front of the lens have not changed.
+Even though the lens has been surfaced on the back, the optical properties on the front of the lens have not changed.
 The surfacing and polishing have removed lens material in a very specific way so you do not see any aberrations.
 We talk more about aberrations below.

 Step 4: The Digital Lens is Cleaned.